 How Symptoms Can Affect Your Daily Life

 Myelofibrosis is a slowly progressing disease showing no symptoms in the early stages – this makes early detection even more difficult.
-Usually, the disease has progressed once symptoms start to show.
 Symptoms can include:

 - Fatigue, weakness, shortness of breath, or pale skin (generally due to a low red blood cell count causing anemia)